SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 What is meant by script and snippet?

- * **Script** means, that some code is stored somewhere a file accessible in this context by giving it's relative or absolute filename or URL.
+ * **Script** means, that some code is stored somewhere in a file accessible in this context by giving it's relative or absolute filename or URL.
  * **Snippet** means some text stored in a string variable, that represents one or more lines of code in a denoted scripting language, for which an interpreter is available on the running system.

 You may call/run **scripts** from a script that is currently running,